harrison-hal3sworth/harrison-hal3sworth/README.md

 # Welcome to Harrison's GitHub Profile! :)

 ## About Me
-I am a rising senior at Bucknell University’s College of Engineering, majoring in Computer Science & Engineering and minoring in Statistics.
+I am a senior at Bucknell University’s College of Engineering, majoring in Computer Science & Engineering and minoring in Statistics.
 Some relevant courses that I have taken (or will be taking in my final year) are:

 - **Computer Science** : Data Structures and Algorithms, Software Engineering and Design, Algorithm Design and Analysis, Operating Systems Design, Intro to Data Mining, Machine Learning and Intelligent Systems, Computer Architecture and Organization, Digital System Design

-- **Mathematics** : Calculus 1 through 3, Statistics, Discrete Mathematics, Linear Algebra, Numerical Analysis, Probability, Statistical Inference Theory, Topics in Operations Research
+- **Mathematics** : Calculus 1 through 3, Statistics, Discrete Mathematics, Linear Algebra, Numerical Analysis, Probability, Statistical Inference Theory

+Set to take Topics in Operations Research or Differential Equations in the Spring

 ## Interests
 - **Data Science**: Enthralled by the power behind leveraging data for insights and the world of AI and machine learning models.